With You (Chinese TV series)

 With You (最好的我们) is a 2016 Chinese streaming television series based on the novel The Best of Us (最好的我们) by Ba Yue Chang An (八月长安).
 It stars Liu Haoran and Tan Songyun in lead.
 It aired on iQiyi from 8 April to 14 May 2016.

 Synopsis

-This series follows Geng Geng, a slightly awkward but adorable first year high schooler who feels like she's not smart enough to be at the prestigious Zhen Hua High School.
+This series follows Geng Geng, a slightly awkward but adorable freshman who feels like she's not smart enough to be at the prestigious Zhen Hua High School.
 The first day she happens to meet her future deskmate, the brilliant Yu Huai, and although they bicker at first, they soon form a strong friendship.
 They all become good friends with their classmates and have a strong bond with their teacher, Zhang Ping.
 Geng Geng also attracts the attention of the school's resident rebel, Lu Xing He, who quickly falls in love with her and isn't shy about announcing his crush to the world.